MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

 - **authentication**:  Use this property to indicate which SQL authentication method to use for the connection.
   Possible values are:
-  - **ActiveDirectoryMSI**
+  - **ActiveDirectoryManagedIdentity**
     - Since driver version **v8.3.1**, `authentication=ActiveDirectoryMSI` can be used to connect to an Azure SQL Database/Synapse Analytics from an Azure Resource with "Identity" support enabled.
 Optionally, **msiClientId** can be specified in the Connection/DataSource properties along with this authentication mode. `msiClientId` must contain the Client ID of a Managed Identity to be used to acquire the **accessToken** for establishing the connection.
-  - **ActiveDirectoryManagedIdentity**
-    - Since driver version **v12.2.0**, `authentication=ActiveDirectoryManagedIdentity` can be used to connect to an Azure SQL Database/Synapse Analytics from an Azure Resource with "Identity" support enabled.
-The property value, `ActiveDirectoryManagedIdentity`, is synonymous with `ActiveDirectoryMSI`.
+Since driver version **v12.2.0**, `authentication=ActiveDirectoryManagedIdentity` can also be used to connect to an Azure SQL Database/Synapse Analytics from an Azure Resource with "Identity" support enabled.
 Optionally, the Client ID of a Managed Identity can also now be set in the `user` property.
-  - **DefaultAzureCredential**
+  - **ActiveDirectoryDefault**
-    - Since driver version **v12.2.0**, `authentication=DefaultAzureCredential` can be used to connect to an Azure SQL Database/Synapse Analytics via the **DefaultAzureCredential** within the [Azure Identity client library](/java/api/overview/azure/identity-readme?#defaultazurecredential). **ADDITIONALLY_ALLOWED_TENANTS** is an optional environment variable that can be specified with a comma delimited list of allowed tenant IDs. **INTELLIJ_KEEPASS_PATH** is another optional environment variable that can be specified with the path to a KeePass file.
+    - Since driver version **v12.2.0**, `authentication=ActiveDirectoryDefault` can be used to connect to an Azure SQL Database/Synapse Analytics via the **DefaultAzureCredential** within the [Azure Identity client library](/java/api/overview/azure/identity-readme?#defaultazurecredential). **ADDITIONALLY_ALLOWED_TENANTS** is an optional environment variable that can be specified with a comma delimited list of allowed tenant IDs. **INTELLIJ_KEEPASS_PATH** is another optional environment variable that can be specified with the path to a KeePass file.
   - **ActiveDirectoryIntegrated**
     - Since driver version **v6.0**, `authentication=ActiveDirectoryIntegrated` can be used to connect to an Azure SQL Database/Synapse Analytics via integrated authentication.
 To use this authentication mode, you must federate the on-premises Active Directory Federation Services (ADFS) with Azure Active Directory in the cloud.
 Once it's set up, you can connect by either adding the native library 'mssql-jdbc_auth-\<version>-\<arch>.dll' to the application class path on Windows, or by setting up a Kerberos ticket for cross-platform authentication support.
 You're able to access Azure SQL Database/Azure Synapse Analytics without prompted for credentials when you're logged in to a domain joined machine.
   - **ActiveDirectoryPassword**